thenameisajay/docker-crons-ofelia-setup-example/README.md

 ### Setting Up the Cron Job (Ofelia)

-Follow these steps to configure the Azure Blob Uploader as a cron job:
+Follow these steps to configure any .sh script as a cron job:

 1. **Edit the Ofelia Configuration File**: Access the configuration file for editing:
    ```bash